John J. Lanzendorf-National Geographic PaleoArt Prize

 • A title for the work.
 You may enter "untitled" if you prefer but the work will be referred to as "untitled" in all award announcements and presentations should the work be awarded.

-Applications for the 2024 Lanzendorf-National Geographic PaleoArt Prizes are now closed.
+Applications for the 2025 Lanzendorf-National Geographic PaleoArt Prizes are now being accepted.

 QUESTIONS?